Tamunokuro/RFI-Filer/README.md

 - List & Search RFIs
 - Authentication

+## Currently Working On
+- The pagination for the Home Page
+- Reporting feature for RFIs

 ## Roadmap 🛣️
 - AI Integration for reading emails from contractors and determining the trade for the RFI
 - Add Attachments